Navigation Course (NNAS)

 - We also offer private NNAS Mountain Skills Courses – prices on request.

-We can run navigation training courses in other parts of the country to suit your choice but there would be an additional charge for travel and accommodation if required.
+We can run navigation course training in other parts of the country to suit your choice but there would be an additional charge for travel and accommodation if required.

 NNAS Courses are practical and include advice on relevant safety and access issues when walking in the countryside and all provide navigation skills so you can enjoy your walks.
 Do you want to:-

 - Be able to plan your own walks using rights of way and across open country?

 - Never get lost again by being a competent navigator?

 - NNAS will give you the skills to do this so they’ll be no more relying on guide books to get out and about.

 This Award gives you the skills to walk in the valleys and the terrain of the Yorkshire Dales.
 The course includes map skills, route planning, grid references, compass skills, contour interpretation, distance estimation, relocation, emergency procedures and kit knowledge.

 You will able to plan and follow your own walks following rights of way on a map.

 You will able to plan and follow your own walk across open country.